abonzini/ODLBoardGame/Rulebook/Rulebook.md

 - If a combat between units occur, the unit finishes their advance, regardless of outcome of battle and the movement stat of the unit.
 - If unit is in the last **tile** (in front of the opponent) it will instead damage the opposing player when advancing, but doesn't advance further, this can only happen once per advance step regardless of the movement stat.
 - If multiple defending units are in a **tile**, the first unit spawned is the one targeted for the attack.
+- For most purposes, units are damaged simultaneously, and may even die at the same time.
+However in the fine grain, the attacker (marching unit) will attack and deal damage (and possibly kill) first, and the defender will deal damage (and possibly kill) after.
+For example, cards that activate when damage is dealt may trigger their effects mid combat.

 # Skills